Pravargav/Amadeus/English/sentences.md

 -> In my next life, I want to be born as a bird.(be +v3)

 -> He is on leave on both Friday and Saturday

+-> The stitching broke because the thread snapped.